Sokphirun99/laravel_schoolmanagementsystem/README.md

 # School Management System

-A comprehensive school management system built with Laravel and Voyager admin panel, containerized with Docker for easy deployment and management.
+A comprehensive school management system built with Laravel and Voyager admin panel, featuring a separate portal for students and parents.
+The system is containerized with Docker for easy deployment and management.

 ![School Management System](https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg)

+## Overview

+The School Management System provides a complete solution for educational institutions to manage administrative tasks, student records, and facilitate communication between teachers, students, and parents.
+The system consists of a powerful admin panel for administrators and teachers, and dedicated portals for students and parents.

 ## Installation & Setup Guide